-Did you ever experience Greek Easter in Greece?
-Easter is the most important celebration of the year, with many traditions and special food.
+Did you ever experience Greek Orthodox Easter?
+In Greece, Easter is the most important celebration of the year, with many traditions and special food.

-In this article you will read about the traditions that are followed in every region of Greece.
-If you would like to celebrate Greek Easter with Omilo, while learning Greek at the same time, you are very welcome in our Greek Easter course in Nafplion.
+In this article you will read about the traditions that are followed in every region of Greece..

 Fasting and cleaning!